 - Twitter: @scottgranneman

-This course focuses on one of the most important advanced areas of Web development: Cascading Style Sheets (CSS), which allow developers to set the formatting and positioning of objects in webpages in a standards-based and robust way.
-We will cover topics such as CSS selectors, media-specific styles, animation, navigation, layouts, lightboxes, and lots and lots of Responsive Web Design via Bootstrap and other frameworks.
-Prerequisite: U48 218 Web Site Design and Development or instructor permission.
+This course focuses on one of the most important advanced areas of Web development: Cascading Style Sheets (CSS), which allow developers to set the formatting and positioning of Web pages in a standards-based and robust way.
+Through understanding CSS, Web developers can proceed to the next level of Web development.

 What You're Going to Learn